Alphaxius/Alphaxius/README.md

   calligraphy, photography, table top board games, creative writing, crochet, jewelry making, and probably other things too.

- Currently working on: Eurorack module for simple synthesis using samples.
+ Currently working on: Some project using Markov Chains, not sure what it is yet!